Nishanth-thunder/Tic-tac-toe/README.md

 ## Description
-Tic tac toe project made in python to play in terminal.
+Tic Tac Toe  project made in python to play in terminal.

 ## Implementation

-> No Liberaries required to play, just copy the code in any pthon ide and run.
+> No Liberaries required to play, just copy the code in any Python IDE and run.

 ## Languages used
  * Python